nvidia-beer/hello-world-launchable/README.md

 ## Deploying to Brev

+**⚠️ Important Limitations:**
-**Important**: Brev does NOT build Docker images from Dockerfiles directly.
+- Brev does **NOT** build Docker images from Dockerfiles directly.
 You must use pre-built images.
+- Docker Compose deployments **DO NOT support stop/start** - you can only **terminate and redeploy**.
+- For instances you can stop/start, use "Brev Container" mode instead.

 We provide two docker-compose configurations: